-I have always said that our best asset is our people, and we continue to invest in them to ensure success.
-As part of our dedication to our faculty and staff, we have implemented a leadership development program, streamlined some processes through the Banner Revitalization project, created a wellness program, and invested in our employees through a leadership development program and compensation study.
-It is important that we continue to invest in initiatives that develop our employees into leaders, and allow them to grow in their chosen career path.
+At San Jacinto College, our best asset is our people, and we continue to invest in them to ensure success.
+It is important that we continue to invest in initiatives that develop our employees into leaders and allow them to grow in their chosen career paths.
+We know our employees are the ingredient for the College’s regional competitive advantage.
+Our efforts are to recruit, retain, and develop the best!

 Brenda Hellyer, Ed.D.